 Long-term safety of topical calcineurin inhibitors has not been established and rare cases of malignancy (eg, skin and lymphoma) have been reported in patients treated with topical calcineurin inhibitors, including tacrolimus ointment.
 Avoid continuous long-term use in any age group, and apply to limited areas of involvement with atopic dermatitis.
-Not indicated for use in children less than 2 years of age.
-Only 0.03% tacrolimus ointment is indicated for use in children 2-15 years of age .
+Not indicated for use in children younger than 2 years of age.
+Only 0.03% tacrolimus ointment is indicated for use in children 2 to 15 years of age .

 Uses of This Medicine:

-Tacrolimus ointment is used for moderate to severe atopic dermatitis.
-This is a skin condition where there is itching, redness and inflammation, much like an allergic reaction.
-Tacrolimus helps to suppress these symptoms which are a reaction caused by the body's immune system.
-It can be used for short-term or long-term intermittent treatment.
-It is often used when other types of treatment are not working or not tolerated by the patient.
+Tacrolimus topical is used on the skin to treat moderate to severe atopic dermatitis in patients who have received other medicines that have not worked well.
+Atopic dermatitis is a skin condition where there is itching, redness, and inflammation, much like an allergic reaction.
+Tacrolimus helps to suppress these symptoms which are reactions caused by the body's immune system.

 Before Using This Medicine: